mulesoft-assets/template-sfdc2sfdc-opportunity-broadcast/README.md

 # Run it!

-Simple steps to get SFDC to SFDC Opportunities Sync running.
+Simple steps to get SFDC to SFDC Opportunity Broadcast running.

 ## Running on CloudHub <a name="runoncloudhub"/>